oddlittlebird/docs-1/docs/keyvalue/tutorials/bulk-update-restql.md

 # Bulk Update Key-Value Collection with RestQL

-This tutorial is about using RestQL to bulk update `Key-Value` Collection data.

-!!! note
-    If you are new to Macrometa GDN, we strongly recommend reading **[Essentials](../../essentials.md)** of Macrometa GDN.

-## Pre-requisite

-Let's assume your
+The following example bulk updates key-value collection data via RestQL.

+Assume these credentials:

-* Tenant name is `nemo@nautilus.com` and
+* Tenant name: nemo@nautilus.com
-* User password is `xxxxxx`.
+* Password: xxxxxx

 ## Driver download

+Download the appropriate drivers for Python or JavaScript.

-=== "Python"
+=== "python"

     ``` py

     pyC8 requires Python 3.5+.
 Python 3.6 or higher is recommended

-    To install pyC8, simply run
+    To install pyC8, run

         $ pip3 install pyC8

-    or, if you prefer to use conda:
+    Alternatively, you can use conda:

         conda install -c conda-forge pyC8

-    or pipenv:
+    Alternatively, you can use pipenv:

         pipenv install --pre pyC8

-    Once the installation process is finished, you can begin developing applications in Python.
+    Any one of these three commands will install Python and enable you to develop applications.

     ```

-=== "Javascript"
+=== "javascript"

     ``` js

-    With Yarn or NPM
+    With Yarn:

         yarn add jsc8

-        (or)
+	With NPM:

         npm install jsc8

     If you want to use the driver outside of the current directory, you can also install it globally using the `--global` flag:

         npm install --global jsc8

-    From source,
+    From source:

         git clone https://github.com/macrometacorp/jsc8.git
         cd jsC8